ntsayz/feup-pfl/Project_Evaluate_Issues.md

 - check this, tool for parsers [link](https://hackage.haskell.org/package/happy)
 - check this, tool for parsers [link](https://hackage.haskell.org/package/parsec)
+- Check with professor how with our structure of the project the "Main.hs" file should be done to deliver the project !!!!!

 ## Project 2 - Review & Retrospective Phase of already done work
 - Part1 done